github/codeql/docs/codeql/codeql-cli/about-codeql-packs.rst

         upgrades: .

      - Core language packs only
-     - The path to a directory within the pack that contains upgrade scripts, defined relative to the pack directory.
-The ``database upgrade`` action uses these scripts to upgrade databases that were created by an older version of an extractor or downgrade databases that were created by a newer version of the extractor so they're compatible with the current extractor (see `Upgrade scripts for a language <#upgrade-scripts-for-a-language>`__ below.)
+     - The path to a directory within the pack that contains database upgrade scripts, defined relative to the pack directory.
+Database upgrades are used internally to ensure a databasae created with a different version of the CodeQL CLI is compatible with the current version.
    * - ``authors``
      - .. code-block:: yaml